 You must book your tickets on recreation.gov.
 Tickets are available 14 days in advance and each day opens at 8:00 am MST, on a rolling daily window.

 Since cliff dwelling tours are very popular, I highly suggest you book them as soon as your date becomes available.
 Tickets do vary in price.
-Cliff Palace, Balcony House, and Long House are $8 per person.
-Mug House and Square Tower House are $25.
+Cliff Palace and Balcony House are $8 per person.
+Square Tower House is $25.

 Things to do in Mesa Verde National Park